awused/aw-man/README.md

 # Features

-* Fast and generally memory efficient reader.
+* Fast, GPU accelerated, and memory efficient reader.
-    * The priorities are latency, then memory usage, then CPU usage.
+    * The priorities are latency, then vram usage, then memory usage, then CPU usage.
+    * Animated gifs are moderately memory-inefficient.
 * Wide support for many archive formats.
 * Proper natural sorting of chapters even with decimal chapter numbers.
     * Works well with [manga-syncer](https://github.com/awused/manga-syncer), but generally matches expected sorting order.